NSuer/User_Interface_Project_2/README.md

 - A smart lightbulb would afford changing color and brightness
 - A smart lightbulb would afford integrating with other smart lightbulbs or devices

+## Physical Properties
+- The lightbulb itself will be fixed due to being connected to the ceiling
+- It will be the size of a normal lightbulb, so it will not be too large
+- The interface will be an app, so its size can vary based on the device it is being used on

 ## Interviews

+## Assumptions
+- The smart lightbulb will track its temperature
+- The smart lightbulb will keep track of its current color setting and have functionality for said color to be changed
+- The smart lightbulb will have its location within the house stored, allowing the user to adjust lightbulbs remotely
+- The smart lightbulb will have multiple settings, including being on between certain hours and maintaining a certain color or pattern
+- The smart lightbulb will track its energy usage

 ## User Needs

 ## Design Requirements